 3 Tips for Implementing an Internal Food Safety Audit That Complies With GFSI Requirements [Free Download]

-One of the best ways for a food company to maintain high food safety is by adopting GFSI standards.
+One of the best ways for a food company to maintain high food safety is by adopting GFSI standards — even if they don’t have an international footprint.
 Regardless of which GFSI certification program your company relies on — BRCGS, FSSC, IFS, or SQF — they all require internal food safety audit management.

 However, developing a comprehensive and effective internal food safety audit management system can be challenging if you don’t know where to start.
 Here are three tips to help you not only comply with GFSI requirements but also protect consumers and your brand in the long run.

-1. Form and train your internal auditing team
+1. Form and train your internal food safety audit team

-Before you can audit your food safety processes, you must first assemble a team of auditors.
-This team must be designed to avoid conflicts of interest — in other words, be sure to assign auditors who do not oversee the area or process being audited.
+Before you can execute an internal food safety audit, you must first assemble a team of auditors.
+This team shouldn't have conflicts of interest, so be sure to assign auditors who don't oversee the area or process being audited.

 Once you’ve formed your team, it’s crucial to dedicate resources toward training them.
-AIB International’s GFSI Internal Auditing training applies to all GFSI certification schemes and teaches internal auditors how to
+Invest in programs that teach internal auditors how to

 - Establish an audit protocol by understanding the auditing process and methodology